ghostdevv/Pterom/README.md

 ## 📌 What am I?

 Pterom is a open source API wrapper for Pterodactyl that is built with TypeScript.
 It will support the Application & Client side of the API.
-Currenty it is a work in progress.
+Currenty it is a work in progress but client side seems stable.

 ---